Fall 2026 Persistence Project

 - Have students complete a non-graded “get-to-know-you” activity in or after the first-class; some ideas include a “This I Believe” essay or “Where I’m From” exercise (find more information and templates on the strategies page).

-The CTE will arrange brownbag sessions at the beginning of the semester, at the middle of the project (around week 2 or 3), and again at the end of the project (after week 4), for participants to discuss and exchange ideas and experiences.
+The CTE will arrange weekly Community of Practice lunches for the first four weeks of the project, for participants to discuss and exchange ideas and experiences.
 Dates/times will be announced later.
 Examples of specific strategies used successfully by colleagues who participated last semester are also great resources for ideas to implement in your class.